EDITOR’S NOTE: This post has received an upgrade. 🙂

 That makes it a little ironic that I work in PPC where the work quite literally is never done.
 When it comes to optimization of search campaigns, there’s no “checking it off the list for good.”

 Behaviors change, competition changes, the engine and landscape change far more frequent than we’d like.
 As a result, there’s something to check and do every hour of every day.

 But back to the root of things – Aaron being lazy.
 I’ve worked in an agency setting for the duration in my career, where clients are essentially paying me for my time.

 It’s my responsibility to my clients to deliver the absolute best use of my time, so they get the most Aaron for their investment.
 Clients focus on ROI (return on investment); I focus on ROE (return on effort).

-Having done this for quite some time, I’ve come up with a schedule for what you should look at in an AdWords account as well as at what intervals to maximize the value of your time and to maximize the return on every search dollar spent.
+Having done this for quite some time, I’ve come up with a schedule for what you should look at in a Google Ads account as well as at what intervals to maximize the value of your time and to maximize the return on every search dollar spent.

 Below is a schedule of AdWords optimizations to review on a daily, a weekly, a monthly and a “quarterly” basis.
 The AdWords optimization list won’t be exhaustive, but it will help you to chunk out your time smarter.